-1. First offense: Verbal instruction and cautioning 2.
-Second offense: Written reprimand 3.
-Third offense: Working suspension of 24 hours; a fine of 24 hours' pay; or a suspension without pay for 24 hours 4.
-Fourth offense: Five (5) to fifteen (15) day working suspension or suspension without pay; or a fine up to five (5) days' pay 5.
-Fifth offense: Up to and including termination
+1. First offense: Verbal instruction and cautioning

+2. Second offense: Written reprimand

+3. Third offense: Working suspension of 24 hours; a fine of 24 hours' pay; or a suspension without pay for 24 hours suspension without pay; or a fine up to five (5) days' pay